 Examples of modules include:

-- Impact of ICT Solutions on the Smart Grid, at INP: Grenoble Institute of Technology, France
+- The impact of ICT solutions on the smart grid, at Grenoble INP: Institute of Technology, France

 In the summer between your first and second year, you will attend a four-week course on entrepreneurship at the ESADE Business School in Barcelona.
 During the four weeks you will attend highly interactive lectures each day, as well as working on an entrepreneurial project relating to innovation in smart grids.
 The goal of the project work is to create a start-up from ideation to first pitch to potential business angels.
 You will develop a customer-focused, market-oriented business and financial plan, and present to key partners and experts in the field.